jiriklepl/ParCo2024-artifact/README.md

   where `<implementation>` is either `noarr` or `baseline`, `<algorithm>` is the name of the algorithm, `<lines>` is the number of lines enclosed within SCOP regions after stripping any comments and applying clang-format, `<characters>` is then the number of characters, `<tokens>` is the number of single C/C++ tokens, and `<gzip-size>` is the preprocessed SCOP region compressed using gzip.

+  On the standard output, it outputs the summarized statistics (as shown in `code_overall.log` in the `PolybenchC-Noarr` directory), comparing the number of lines, characters, and tokens of the original Polybench/C benchmark and the Noarr implementation after the same preprocessing.
+It also outputs the total size of the preprocessed SCOP regions compressed using gzip as single files and as a tar archive.

-  it also outputs files noarr.cpp and c.cpp that contain the concatenated SCOP regions of the respective implementations for inspection.
+  it also outputs files `noarr.cpp` and `c.cpp` that contain the concatenated SCOP regions of the respective implementations for inspection.

+- [compare_transformations.sh](compare_transformations.sh): Script for comparing the code changes required to perform the tuning transformations implemented in [PolybenchC-tuned](PolybenchC-tuned) on algorithms in [PolybenchC-pretune](PolybenchC-pretune) that are adjusted for the transformations.
+The changes are compared against Noarr proto-structures in [PolybenchC-Noarr-tuned](PolybenchC-Noarr-tuned) that perform the same transformations on the Noarr abstraction of the algorithms.

+  On the standard output, it outputs the column-wise diff for the Polybench/C baseline and the list of proto-structures for the Noarr implementation for each algorithm preceded by the name of the algorithm.
+Each list is followed by the total number of changes or proto-structures.

 ## Requirements